pjjohnston/In-Queue-Too-Long-1973/README.txt

 === Install Maven 3 or later
 https://maven.apache.org/download.cgi

-=== CD into root directory of project (joe-bloggs-queue-order - current directory) There you should see the following files: mvnw  mvnw.cmd  pom.xml

 === CD into root directory of project (joe-bloggs-queue-order - current directory) There you should see the following files: